victor-smirnov/memoria-site/content/en/docs/overview/introduction/index.md

 ### What Memoria is not...

-First of all, Memoria is not a database engine.
-It may contain one as a part of the Framework, but its scope will be limited (like etcd for k8s).
-Large-scale *distributed* storage is intentionally outside of the scope of the project.
+First of all, Memoria is not a specific *database engine*.
+Memoria may/will contain one as a part of the Framework, but its scope will be limited (like etcd for k8s).
+Large-scale *distributed* storage is currently outside of the scope of the project.